WilsonPercival/WilsonPercival/GetAllInstances bug/getallinstances_bug_eng.md

 ## Steps to reproduce

-1. Откройте и запустите исходник.
+1. Open and run the project.

 ## Observed result